 - Registered Behavior Technician (RBT®)

-The BCBA® represents the standard credential used to qualify for state licensing in states where laws exist.
+The BCBA® represents the standard credential used to qualify for state licensing.
 Even in the absence of licensing laws, earning the credential is a universally-recognized way to meet accepted standards and demonstrate mastery of specialized knowledge in applied behavior analysis.

-The BCBA®-D for doctorate-prepared ABAs is only available after first earning the BCBA® and is not considered a separate credential, nor does it denote a greater scope of authority.
+The BCBA®-D for doctorate-prepared ABAs is only available after first earning the BCBA® and is not considered a separate credential, and it doesn’t have a greater scope of authority.
+On the other hand, it’s a plus in the job market, since doctoral graduates have considerably greater training behind them than even someone with a master’s degree.

 Education, Experience and Exam Requirements for BCBA® Certification